• Latest

 “It Takes a Village” by Joan Szymko This works well for combining large groups!
 I have performed this with the younger students singing the “solo” at the opening, and then staying on the melody, and then the older students sing the parts that best fit (MS might do SAT or B, and high school picks up the SATB parts).

 “Turn the World Around” arr.
 Mark Hayes.
-When we did this as a district-wide concert finale, we split up the song so the younger kids sang certain parts, and the older kids sang other verses and then we came together at the end.
+We split up the song so the younger kids sang certain parts, and the older kids sang other verses and then we came together at the end.

 “This Christmastide (Jessye’s Carol) HS and Elementary” arr.
 Donald Fraser.
 This is one of my favorite pieces!
 We put the younger students on the solo sections and then they sing the soprano line.